 Bad Hersfeld station, Railway station and cultural heritage monument in Bad Hersfeld, Germany.

-Bad Hersfeld station is a railway station in Bad Hersfeld, Germany, designated as a cultural heritage monument.
-The building features a central rectangular block with symmetrical wings and tall gables constructed from Jossa quarry sandstone blocks.
+Bad Hersfeld station is a listed railway station in the center of Bad Hersfeld, Germany, built from sandstone blocks quarried locally.
+The building has a central block with symmetrical wings on each side and tall gables that give it a solid, composed appearance.

 The Romanesque Revival facade draws design inspiration from medieval architecture found throughout Bad Hersfeld's old town.
 Visitors notice how the station's decorative elements echo the building styles that define the historic city center.